Elena Ceaușescu: Background

 She was born Lenuța Petrescu into a peasant family in Petrești commune, Dâmbovița County, in the historical region of Wallachia.
 Her father worked as a ploughman.
 She was able to acquire only an elementary school level education.
 After elementary school, she moved along with her brother to Bucharest, where she worked as a laboratory assistant before finding employment in a textile factory.
 She joined the Bucharest branch of the Romanian Communist Party in 1939 and met 21-year-old Nicolae Ceaușescu.
-Ceaușescu was instantly attracted to her which, reportedly, made him never look at another woman in a romantic manner.
-Their relationship was interrupted by Ceaușescu's frequent stints in prison, and they married on 23 December 1947.
+Ceaușescu was so instantly and strongly attracted to her that, reportedly, he never looked at another woman romantically.
+Their relationship was interrupted by Ceaușescu's frequent stints in prison, and they married on 23 December 1945.